1 – Trying to Imitate the Wine Experts

-Now if in a small bistro of Provence, in the middle of the August heat wave, you feel like adding a couple of ice cubes to your “pichet de rosé”, a lot of people will forgive you.
-I certainly will :-)
+Now if in a small bistro in Provence, in the middle of the August heat wave, you feel like adding a couple of ice cubes to your “pichet de rosé”, a lot of people will forgive you.

 3 – Pouring too Much Wine in the Glass

 Technically, you need to leave room in the glass so you can swirl it.
-But now, in France it is more a question of “bonnes manières (French etiquette)”.
+But now, in France, not pouring a full glass is more a question of “bonnes manières (French etiquette)”.

 And you don’t gulp your wine down.
 It’s meant to be tasted and enjoyed slowly.

 4 – For a Woman – Pouring Her Own Glass of Wine

 Here again, it’s a question of etiquette.
 A French woman usually doesn’t pour her own wine.

 The man next to her keeps an eye on her glass and pours it when needed (a full-time job if you are sitting next to me :-)

 So what should you do if there are only women at the table you may ask?
 Then women would pour wine… It’s not that it’s forbidden for women to pour wine or anything like that… It’s more a question of being a gentleman, showing you care… Like holding the door for the next person…